MYRIAD COMPETITIONS FOR UNPUBLISHED WRITERS

 In August we publish Redemption Ground, an enlightening, entertaining, profoundly political collection of essays by Lorna Goodison, Poet Laureate of Jamaica and one of the foremost poets of her generation.

 We’re leading the way with graphic books and graphic subjects later in the year.
 In June we publish Olivier Kugler’s beautifully drawn reportage on Syrian refugees, Escaping Wars and Waves.
-This autumn sees the publication of Sohaila Abdulali’s What We Talk About When We Talk About Rape—a nuanced and unflinching look at what we don’t say as much as what we are beginning to say about sexual assault; Joni Seager’s beautifully designed edition of The Women’s Atlas, Joni Seager’s classic feminist anaylsis on the status of women worldwide and a cutting-edge example of data visualisation.
+October sees the publication of Sohaila Abdulali’s What We Talk About When We Talk About Rape—a nuanced and unflinching look at what we don’t say as much as what we are beginning to say about sexual assault; Joni Seager’s beautifully designed edition of The Women’s Atlas, Joni Seager’s classic feminist anaylsis on the status of women worldwide and a cutting-edge example of data visualisation.

 Daring, powerful and arrestingly original, these are books for our times.

 IN CASE YOU MISSED…

 Myriad publishes award-winning literary fiction, graphic novels and political nonfiction, including the ground-breaking State of the World atlas series.
 Our bestselling authors include Dan Smith, crime writers Elizabeth Haynes and Lesley Thomson, and graphic authors Darryl Cunningham, Kate Evans and Una.
 We champion new and emerging authors through two work-in-progress competitions.
 Recently we merged with New Internationalist as part of a joint plan to expand, reach wider audiences and publish books that push boundaries and embrace diversity.